 In the case an item does not meet reserve, the item will be passed in.
 In the cases of items whose final values are close to their reserve, the vendor may choose to negotiate the final price, or you can choose to meet the reserve, after receiving a notification via email.
 If your max bid is equal to the reserve but the item does not meet reserve in the auction, you may be offered the item post-auction at the reserve price, subject to the vendor’s approval.

 All our auctions have ‘soft closes’ which extends the end time of an auction by 5 minutes in the case of active, competitive bidding, and by 1 minute if you are outbid by another bidder’s maximum bid.
+These extensions, or 'rollovers', are continuous until the all the bidders cease bidding and the auction is won.

 Payment & Collections